heptagon-nmt/crypto-bot/README.md

 ## Requirements

-- docker, podman, pip, or anaconda
+- docker, podman, or Python3 and pip

 ## Installation problems
 - On some Linus distributions the PySide6 import will throw an error like this: `ImportError: /lib/x86_64-linux-gnu/libc.so.6: version GLIBC_2.28 not found`
   - The fix for this is `sudo apt-get install libc6`

-## TODOs
+## Future TODOs and improvements

 - Add method to save and load previously trained ML model files using the python library `pickle`.
 - More color palettes for the MainWindow (variations of dark mode)